Pakistan government accused of sabotaging human rights commission | DW | 07.04.2021

 Another issue was raised regarding the ambiguity of the language of the advertisement, as the expression "inviting suggestions for suitable persons" did not hold the same meaning as the term "inviting applications."

-Minallah thus directed the Ministry of Human Rights to present the names of potential candidates to the prime minister and opposition leader, after taking suggestions.
+Minallah thus directed the Human Rights Ministry to present the names of potential candidates to the prime minister and opposition leader after taking suggestions.
 The court also directed the ministry to present its order and a new summary in the next cabinet meeting.

 The former chairman of the commission, Justice Ali Nawaz Chowhan, told DW that these inconsistencies in the advertisements were intentionally placed by the government, as officials have a vested interest in sabotaging the commission's efforts to monitor and report on mounting human rights violations,such as enforced disappearances.